 In this SMEG coffee maker review, I break down the features the machine has to offer.
 Let’s take a look at those now!

-Smeg Retro Coffee Maker Features
+SMEG Retro Coffee Maker Features

 Thus far I’ve spent a lot of time talking about how cool the SMEG retro coffee maker looks.
 Still, the question remains: can this machine produce really tasty coffee, or are we just dealing with a case of style over substance?